What the study found

 - Research title:

-- Childhood adversity linked to higher treatment-resistant depression risk
+- Adverse childhood experiences were linked to higher risk of treatment-resistant depression

 - Authors: